Spatial Indexing for OSM Extracts Jump to heading

 end

-• Hierarchical Spatial Grids (H3/S2): Provide uniform area coverage and deterministic neighbor traversal.
+- Hierarchical Spatial Grids (H3/S2): Provide uniform area coverage and deterministic neighbor traversal.
 Ideal for spatial aggregation, completeness sampling, and distributed QA validation.
-Hexagonal or spherical grids mitigate latitude distortion inherent in planar projections, making them preferable for global-scale compliance automation.
+Hexagonal or spherical grids mitigate latitude distortion inherent in planar projections, making them preferable for global-scale analysis.

 Selecting an architecture depends on downstream requirements.
 Topology validation pipelines typically favor R-trees for precise intersection testing, while completeness sampling and tag-based analytics benefit from hierarchical grids.
-Regardless of the chosen structure, coordinate precision must be normalized early in the pipeline to prevent floating-point drift during index insertion.
+Coordinate precision must be normalized early in the pipeline to prevent floating-point drift during index insertion.

 Production ETL Implementation Jump to heading